darrencarlin/wordle-discord-bot/README.md

 ```

-Each guild has it's own users collection in the database. which follws the below schema
+Each guild has it's own users collection in the database. which follows the below schema

 ```
 {